mathewbaltes/roman-numeral-app/README.md

 - express-validator (for the server endpoint validation)
 - jest (for testing)
 - supertest (for testing the nodejs app directly)
+- winston (for general logging, this allows the nodejs app to output information we find helpful)
+- opentelemetry (for overall tracing / metrics logging for our nodejs app.
+This is the standard and is highly configurable)

 ### Usage
 To run the application, you can navigate to `client/` directory and run `npm run dev`.